 This article will provide ongoing updates on the impacts of Covid-19 on Australian sport and stadiums, including restrictions and event updates.

-We've been lucky in Australia to be able to welcome big crowds back to stadiums to watch live sport, however there continues to be some restrictions in various states...
+Australia was one of the first countries to welcome crowds back to stadiums to watch live sport, however throughout 2021 there has continued to be various impacts due to ongoing restrictions.

 Austadiums continues to have up-to-date schedules for all sports, while we also mark cancelled and postponed events accordingly.
 Events with restricted capacity or closed to the public are also marked as such, as are relocated events moved to neutral venues.